gijzelaerr/php-secookie/README.md

 # Why

 * PHP >= 5.4 support for CentOS 7;
-* Replace complicated `setcookie()` that is not secure by default;
+* Replace complicated `setcookie()` which is not secure by default (`HttpOnly`, `Secure`, `SameSite` are not the default;
 * [delight-im/cookie](https://github.com/delight-im/PHP-Cookie) and
   [paragonie/cookie](https://github.com/paragonie/PHP-Cookie), in addition to requiring PHP >= 5.6, parse cookies, which is a liability;
 * Allow binding PHP Sessions to "Domain" and "Path" (see below);
-* Clean PHP Session API;
+* Easy to use PHP Session API;
-* Uses a "Canary";
+* Uses a "Canary" to regularly refresh session ID;
 * Implements `SameSite`;
-* Unit testing using PHPUnit;
+* Unit tests with PHPUnit;

 # Session Binding

-Session binding is implemented to avoid using a PHP Session meant for one "Domain" being used at another Domain.
-This is important if you are hosting a "multi-site" application where the site runs at different domains, but with the same PHP session storage.
+Session binding is implemented to avoid using a PHP Session meant for one "Domain" or "Path" being used at another Domain or Path.
+This is important if you are hosting a "multi-site" application where the site is running at multiple domains, but shares the same PHP session storage.

 This can be used like this: